CapSens/cappuccino/README.md

 * _exec_, executes the given command with full list of arguments.
 * _copy_, copies a file from source to destination.
 * _move_, moves a file from source to destination.
-* _replace_, replaces a string in a specified path or by parsing the whole repository.
+* _replace_, replaces a string in a specified path or parses the whole repository.
 * _substitute_, replaces cappuccino defined variables by their proper definition.
 * _delete_, deletes a file.

 ### Upcoming features:
 * Substitution with GPG encryption/decryption on the fly.
 * Ability to call [Vault](https://www.hashicorp.com/vault.html) and retreive confidential information.
+* Ability to call Amazon S3 for automatic bucket creation and credentials retrieval.
+* Ability to call and execute a remote .cappuccino.yml config file.
 * Compilable config file for semantic format analysis.
 * Custom user defined types.